itsmeeandrew/itsmeeandrew.github.io/_posts/2024-03-27-week-8-awesome-storytelling.markdown

 ### References

-[^1]: This is the full reference details for the precursor concept https://www.oncrawl.com/technical-seo/how-to-find-all-your-urls-before-a-website-migration/(link text).
+[^1]: This is the full reference details for the precursor concept https://www.oncrawl.com/technical-seo/how-to-find-all-your-urls-before-a-website-migration/(Impact of economic crisis on crime).